serge-bohorad/windows-process-manager/doc/api.md

-> ⚠ Note that all functions may throw an error.
-Call functions only in the **try catch** block, or use the **catch** function if a function returns a promise.
+> ⚠ Note that almost all functions may throw exceptions.
+If a function can throw exceptions, call function only in the **try catch** block, or use the **catch** if a function returns a promise.

 ## createProcess
 ```typescript